AS-Interface

 • 2.0-This is the first version of AS-i that had significant usage in the process industries.
 It featured 31 device and only discrete device profiles were possible (4 bits per device)

-• 2.1-This version added the capability for up to 8bits of discrete I/O and also analog I/O profiles.
+• 2.1-This version added the capability for up to 8 bits of discrete I/O and also analog I/O profiles.
 This version also allowed for optional extended addressing feature (A/B addresses) so that up to 62 devices could be on a single AS-interface network

-• 3.0-This is the latest version.
-It allows for many new device profiles for greater flexibility
+• 3.0-This version allows for many new device profiles for greater flexibility